YASIRZAHID/NPMPACKAGEGUIDE/README.md

         node -v

-command prompt should return the version you have intalled e.g
+Command prompt should return the version you have intalled e.g

             v18.13.0     (your version might be diffrent)

-   ### Check if type script is installed
+   ### Check if typescript is installed
         tsc -v

-command prompt should return the version you have intalled e.g
+Command prompt should return the version you have intalled e.g

          Version 4.8.4     (your version might be diffrent)